taalabash/ASH-DJ-Controller/README.md

-ASH DJ controller is a basic dj controller for arduino mega 2560 , it basicly sends midi signals to the pc to control a dj software like Virtual-DJ this flatform apears as generic midi controller in windows device manager (thanks to MOCO-LUFA)
+ASH DJ controller is a basic dj controller for arduino mega 2560 , it basicly sends midi signals to the pc to control a dj software like Virtual-DJ this platform apears as generic midi controller in windows device manager (thanks to MOCO-LUFA)

 the controller can handle :